gmarmstrong/remote-dev/README.md

 proceeding, with emphasis on
 `"[...]
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, [...]`

-- Additionally, this project still in early development and **is not production-ready.** Security scans by Snyk detect (as of
+- Additionally, this project is still in early development and **is not production-ready.** Security scans by Snyk detect (as of
 [commit `459f170`](https://github.com/gmarmstrong/remote-dev/tree/459f17028747ebd3f8778dd2f5296e3f5cd000dd)),
 **7 "low severity misconfigurations"** in the Terraform design including, possibly non-exhaustively, the following: